 Tamura, Yoshirō.
 “The Ideas of the Lotus Sutra.”
 In The Lotus Sutra in Japanese Culture.
 Edited by George J. Tanabe Jr., and Willa Jane Tanabe, 37–51.
 Honolulu: University of Hawai‘i Press, 1989.

 Surveys fundamental ideas in the Lotus Sutra, especially as they relate to other Mahayana sutras and teachings.
 This article discusses the role of faith and, more than most treatments of the Lotus Sutra, its relationship to emptiness thought.

 Teiser, Stephen F., and Jacqueline I. Stone, eds.
 Readings of the Lotus Sutra.
 New York: Columbia University Press, 2009.

 Presents a range of essays dealing with aspects of the sutra, ranging over philosophical and practice issues in China and Japan.

 Tsukamoto, Keishō.
 Source Elements of the Lotus Sutra: Buddhist Integration of Religion, Thought, and Culture.
 Tokyo: Kōsei, 2007.

 This detailed study includes considerations of religious unity in the Mahayana, the concept of prediction related to the sutra’s many predictions of buddhahood, the role of parables, and the sutra’s relation to cultic activity, including for Avalokiteśvara and Amitābha’s Pure Land.

 Williams, Paul.
 Mahāyāna Buddhism: The Doctrinal Foundations.
-London: Routledge, 1989.
+London and New York: Routledge, 1989.